Ecommerce Profit Margins: Benchmarks and How to Improve

 1. Raise prices (yes, really)

 The fear is always the same: "If I raise prices, I'll lose customers."
 In practice, a 5-10% price increase on a product with strong perceived value rarely dents conversion rates.
-We tested this with a Malaysian skincare brand — they raised core SKU prices by 8% and saw a 2% dip in conversion rate but a 6% net margin improvement.
+We tested this with a Malaysian skincare brand.
+They raised core SKU prices by 8% and saw a 2% dip in conversion rate but a 6% net margin improvement.
 More money kept, fewer units shipped.

 Read the full product pricing strategy framework for implementation details.